Monster Mike Welch: Life and career

 Adding Insight to Injury was Welch's next solo release in 2004, which included a cover version of Bob Dylan's song "Masters of War".
 However the album was not a commercial success.
 By way of diversion, Welch moved briefly to France and backed the French harmonicist, Nico Toussaint, on a tour.
 Welch's next album release, Cryin' Hey!
 Monster Mike Welch Plays the Blues (2005), was issued solely in Europe on BGB Records.
 Around this time Welch took the opportunity to twice play alongside Johnny Copeland.

 Welch went on to perform and record with Duke Robillard, Nick Moss, Johnny Winter, Darrell Nulisch and the Knickerbocker All-Stars, which featured Jimmie Vaughan.
 Welch has also appeared on recordings by the Mannish Boys and contributed to Fifty Shades of Blue (2015), by Anthony Geraci and the Boston Blues All Stars.
 He was also a guest performer on Billy Price's 2015 album, Strong.
 In addition, Welch continued to work with Sugar Ray Norcia, more recently issuing Seeing is Believing on Severn Records in October 2016.
 Earlier that year the act had played at the Hawaii Theatre in Honolulu.

 In June 2016, Welch and singer Mike Ledbetter took part in a tribute to Otis Rush at the 33rd Chicago Blues Festival.
 Ledbetter had previously fronted the Nick Moss Band, and the Welch and Ledbetter live collaboration led to them recording an album together.
 Welch stated "... from the first time I heard Mike, I knew he was the kind of singer I’ve always been trying to play like."
 Ledbetter countered, "The way we played off each other was beautiful to me...
 Everything just fit perfectly."
 The album was titled Right Time Right Place and was released by Delta Groove Productions.
-Right Place Right Time's track listing included a number of original songs and several cover versions.
+Right Place Right Times track listing included a number of original songs and several cover versions.
 These latterly comprise the album's opening track, a cover of Elmore James' "Cry for Me Baby"; the Willie Dixon penned "I Can't Stop Baby"; alongside a reworking of the Jerry Leiber and Artie Butler song "Down Home Girl"; plus "Cryin' Won't Help You", which was an old B.B.
 King song.
 Ledbetter died at his home in January 2019, aged 33, of complications from epilepsy.

 Welch was nominated for a Blues Music Award in 2017, 2018, and 2019.
 He won the Award for 'Instrumentalist - Guitar' in 2019.

+After a brief hiatus due to the COVID-19 pandemic, Welch announced in February 2023 that he had signed with Gulf Coast Records, with a new solo album, Nothing But Time, to be released on June 30 that year.